“Okay. So what do you know? Impress me.”

 “I expect it.”

-I originally had another meme planned for today to celebrate I, Ruin‘s release August 16th (a meme with the same text, but with an image of a guy with a knife), but I didn’t think anyone liked him because when I ran my ten memes through my core group and asked them to vote for four, no one voted for knife guy, so I created a new meme… but then one of my friends said “I always loved the knife guy”, and so I am putting him below before the blurb.
+I originally had another meme planned for today to celebrate I, Ruin‘s release August 16th (a meme with the same text, but with an image of a guy with a knife) (UPDATE: I, Ruin is coming out April 10th, 2018.
+Pre-order here.), but I didn’t think anyone liked him because when I ran my ten memes through my core group and asked them to vote for four, no one voted for knife guy, so I created a new meme… but then one of my friends said “I always loved the knife guy”, and so I am putting him below before the blurb.

 Also, for anyone who has stumbled upon this post unsuspecting and who wants to know what the freak I, Ruin is about, check the blurb below (after the knife-guy teaser) or the first chapter here.